AppliedLogicSystems/ALSProlog/docs/docs/guide/7-Working-with-Uninterned-Atoms.md

 It is sometimes desirable, under direct program control, to intern an atom which was originally stored as a UIA.
 This will cause all future occurrences of the atom, whether read by the parser or processed by name/2, to be turned into symbols.
 This is accomplished by using functor/3.
-Suppose that the constant ’ProgramConstant’ should be interned.
+Suppose that the constant 'ProgramConstant' should be interned.
 This atom cannot be written in a program text without enclosing it in single quotes, because otherwise it would be read as a variable.
 The way to turn this into a constant is to issue the goal:

-    functor(_,’ProgramConstant’,0).
+    functor(_,'ProgramConstant',0).

 If a large number of constants need to be interned, it may be desirable to write an intern predicate which might take the following form.